sam543378/Data-Visualisation-In-Power-BI/README.md

 **Overview**:

-This dashboard provides a detailed analysis of Plant Co.'s performance in 2023 and 2024, focusing on key metrics such as: o	-Production quantities. o	-Sales performance. o	-Gross profit trends.
+This dashboard provides a detailed analysis of Plant Co.'s performance in 2023 and 2024, focusing on key metrics such as:
+- Production quantities.
+- Sales performance.
+- Gross profit trends.
 It offers a comprehensive view of the company's operational and financial health.

 **Highlights**: